taulanti/TokenAI/script/README.md

 ```

 This script will:
-- Mint 1000 tAPT to each test account for fees
+- Mint 1000 tTAI to each test account for fees
 - Create various LLMBits token types (tradable/non-tradable)
 - Distribute tokens for testing trading and transfers